yoshuawuyts/fsm-event/README.md

 ## Why?
 Most state machines have overly complicated interfaces for managing state.
-The `fsm` state machine is stateless, so I wrote a stateful wrapper around it.
-This allows managing application state without creating complex branches; my direct use case for this was building stateful UI elements.
+The fsm state machine is simple but doesn't manage state for you, so I wrote a wrapper around it that manages state in an event-driven way.
+The initial use case was to manage complex, stateful UI elements but it can be used anywhere.

 ## See Also
 - [fsm](https://github.com/dominictarr/fsm) - Finite State Machines in javascript